golmschenk/qusi/docs/source/tutorials/crafting_standard_datasets.md

 It's a function that takes in a `LightCurveObservation` and spits out two `Tensor`s, one for the fluxes and one for the label to predict.
 Most of the data transform functions within have names that are largely descriptive, but we'll walk through them anyway. `remove_nan_flux_data_points_from_light_curve_observation` removes time steps from a `LightCurveObservation` where the flux is NaN. `randomly_roll_light_curve_observation` randomly rolls the light curve (a random cut is made and the two segments' order is swapped). `from_light_curve_observation_to_fluxes_array_and_label_array` extracts two NumPy arrays from a `LightCurveObservation`, one for the fluxes and one from the label (which in this case will be an array with a single value). `make_fluxes_and_label_array_uniform_length` performs the uniform lengthening we discussed in the previous section. `pair_array_to_tensor` converts the pair of NumPy arrays to a pair of PyTorch tensors (PyTorch's equivalent of an array). `normalize_tensor_by_modified_z_score` normalizes a tensor via based on the median absolute deviation.
 Notice, this is only applied to the flux tensor, not the label tensor.

-It's worth noting, `default_light_curve_post_injection_transform` is just a function that can be replaced as desired.
+It's worth noting, `default_light_curve_observation_post_injection_transform` is just a function that can be replaced as desired.
 To remove one of the preprocessing steps or add in an addition one, we can simply make a modified version of this function.
 Additionally, `qusi` does not require the transform function to output only the fluxes and a binary label.
 The `Hadryss` NN model expects these two types of values for training, but other models may take advantage of the times of the light curve, or they may predict multi-class or regression labels.